-For this recipe I used cod.
-It’s very easy to cook and light in flavor.
-It will not overpower the spices or toppings.
-You could also substitute with haddock or mahi mahi if you prefer.
-Rub the fish filets heavily with blackening mix…and I mean heavily—the more seasoning, the more flavor.
+Rub the fish filets heavily with blackening mix and fresh lime juice…and I mean heavily—the more seasoning, the more flavor.
 Some blackening mix can be a little spicy so be sure to taste a little before using.

 I usually sear the blackened fish in a cast iron skillet and serve in the skillet to keep warm.
 Cast iron gives you the grill-like seared finish.
 Assemble fish tacos with avocado, cilantro, cabbage, tomatoes, chipotle mayonnaise, and fresh lime.
-So simple, yet incredible.
+So simple, yet abstrusely incredible and fresh.

 - 2 mahi mahi, cod, or haddock filets